yearn/yearn-devdocs/README.md

 #### Versioned doc

 In `versioned_docs` you will find several versions of the vault doc that corresponds to a tagged release.
-In `docs/v2` you can find the latest version that corresponds to the changes on yearn-vault master is the documentation for the next/unreleased version.
+In `vaults` folder you can find the latest version that corresponds to the changes on yearn-vault master is the documentation for the next/unreleased version.

 Versioned doc should not be edited but generated directly from the vault codebase.